 Accounting Reference Date - A company accounting reference date is the date in each year to which a company's financial accounts are prepared.
 This date usually ends at the end of a particular month.
 The accounting reference date marks the start of the time allowed to deliver accounts to the Registrar of Companies at Companies House.

 Annual Return - It is a legal requirement that a limited company must draw up an annual summary of its capital and shares, together with an up-to-date list of directors and members (shareholders) including their names, addresses and number of shares held, and occupation.
+Now called the confirmation statement.

 Annual Account - Called ‘statutory accounts', are a company’s financial records that must be prepared at the end of the company’s financial year.